EyasuDer/my_ws1/README.md

 ## The following videos show robot control using teloep_twist_keyboard
 The robot is equipped with:

--Lidar for SLAM, and
+ *Lidar for SLAM, and
--Camera for object tracking using OpenCV and Visual SLAM.
+ *Camera for object tracking using OpenCV and Visual SLAM.

 https://github.com/user-attachments/assets/62cc081c-50f2-43a1-b1f2-87056c809757